 Once you know what you plan to have each day, you can then break down your recipes by ingredients.
 This takes a bit of time, but is a great way to make sure you don’t get in the middle of meal prep and find you missed an important ingredient when shopping.
 I recommend breaking down each recipe, then adding up like items once every recipe is listed to create your master list.
 If you are using meal plans provided by websites or blogs, you are likely to find this has already been completed for you.

-As you create your grocery list from the ingredient lists of your recipes, make sure to double check your pantry, freezer, and refrigerator before adding items to the list.
-Use what you have on had first to save more money on your grocery budget for a month of meals in advance.
+As you create your grocery list from the ingredient lists of your recipes, make sure to double-check your pantry, freezer, and refrigerator before adding items to the list.
+Use what you have on hand first to save more money on your grocery budget for a month of meals in advance.
 What’s left on your ingredient list is your final shopping list.

 Tips for making your shopping trip easier: